sefidel/avalanche.nvim/README.md

 to make a difference (e.g diff files).

 ## Disclaimer
-As of now the shades of grey might be hard to read/differentiate, please do open an issue/PR if you find it hard to read.
+As of now, the shades of grey might be hard to read/differentiate.
+Please do open an issue/PR if you find it hard to read.

 That being said, the 'day' variant is currently unimplemented.

 ## Usage